 - The evidence base for management of this common but usually benign condition is not strong.

-- Passive stretching and massage of the affected muscle will help ease the pain of an acute attack - eg, for calf cramping, straighten the leg with dorsiflexion of the ankle or heel walk until the acute pain resolves.
+- Passive stretching and massage of the affected muscle.
+This will help ease the pain of an acute attack - eg, for calf cramping, straighten the leg with dorsiflexion of the ankle or heel walk until the acute pain resolves.

-- Regular stretching of the calf muscles throughout the day may help to prevent acute attacks.
+- Regular stretching of the calf muscles throughout the day.
+This may help to prevent acute attacks.
 Some people recommend stretching three times daily whilst others advocate stretching before going to bed.

-- Using a pillow to raise the feet through the night, or raising the foot of the bed may help to prevent attacks in some people.
+- Using a pillow to raise the feet through the night or raising the foot of the bed.
+This may help to prevent attacks in some people.

 Note that whilst stretching exercises are unlikely to do harm, evidence for their efficacy is contradictory.
 In sport, stretching is widely advocated as likely to reduce injury and cramp but the quality of evidence tends to be poor, with failure to distinguish benefit from that due to improvement in physical fitness from training.
 Avoiding over-training and risky conditions (eg, hot and humid environmental conditions) can be useful in preventing cramps.

 The value of massage, over and above psychological benefit, is also questioned.

 - Quinine sulfate has been the most frequently used drug in the UK for the treatment of leg cramps in non-pregnant individuals who have not responded to conservative measures.

 - However, it is not generally recommended due to the poor benefit-to-risk ratio.
 The Food and Drug Administration (FDA) in America has banned the use of quinine for this indication.